paul-hammant/tbd/content/continuous-integration/index.md

 The elapsed time between the commit and the "this commit broke the build" notification, is key.
 That is because the cost to repair things in the case of a build breakage goes up when additional commits have been pushed to the branch.
-One of the facets of the 'distance' that we want to reduce (refer [5 minute overview](/5-min-overview/)) is the distance to break.
+One of the facets of the 'distance' that we want to reduce (refer [five-minute overview](/5-min-overview/)) is the distance to break.

 ### Pipelines - further reading